 Remanufacturing is extending the product’s life span by bringing a defective product to the same standard as it was when it was first manufactured, letting it undergo a process that aims to recover most of the material - without compromising the quality.
 Though it might sound simple, the reman process is much more comprehensive.

 In order to remanufacture automotive parts, used products and their cores need to be retrieved; however, the collection of cores is a complex activity.
 At CPI, we sell our remanufactured units with a deposit, which is returned to the customers if they send us the unit they are replacing.

 The core we are getting in exchange for a remanufactured unit is sent to our core warehouse in Poland, the largest core warehouse in Europe, with more than one million units ready for remanufacturing.
 Remanufacturing takes place in a large production site optimized for and adapted to the remanufacturing process.
 A quality assurance program ensures that the right quality levels are met as the units pass through the various remanufacturing processes.
 At these production sites, the cores undergo the remanufacturing process, which consists of six steps:

-[ 1 ] Disassembly: Defective units undergo a complete disassembly process and parts that cannot be reconditioned are disposed of.
+[ 1 ] Disassembly: Defective units undergo a complete disassembly process, and parts that cannot be reconditioned are disposed of.

-[ 6 ] Final testing: Each remanufactured unit undergoes a 100% performance test to ensure that the unit match OE standards.
+[ 5 ] Reassembly: The remanufactured units are reassembled.[ 6 ]
+Final testing: Each remanufactured unit then undergoes a 100% performance test to ensure that it matches OE standards.